KOL and influencer disclosure.

 What it requires.

 Identification as paid.
-Every KOL post produced under a commercial arrangement must disclose the commercial relationship in a way the audience cannot miss. “#ad,” “Paid partnership with [brand],” or the native platform label for sponsored content.
-Burying the disclosure in a thread or comment fails.
+Disclose the commercial relationship unmissably: “#ad,” “Paid partnership with [brand],” or the native sponsored label.
+Burying it in a thread or comment fails.

 Substantiation of claims.
-Quantified claims made by the KOL must be backed by the same evidence base as brand-published claims.
 A KOL saying “up to 24% APY” doesn’t insulate the brand from the same Article 88 obligation.

 Brand liability.
-The CASP or issuer that funded the campaign is responsible for the content.
+The CASP or issuer that funded the campaign is responsible.
 “The KOL said it, not us” is not a defense.

 Common violations.